A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The design of the ELAS simulator

 \subsection{The organ allocation environment}

-The ELAS simulator requires input streams for donor information and for candidate information.
-Based on these input streams, the simulator constructs the discrete events which drive ELAS simulations.
-Users of the ELAS simulator are free to base these input streams on actual historic data, reordered historic data, synthetic data, or combinations thereof.
+To simulate liver allocation with the ELAS simulator, users must provide input streams.
+These input streams consist of donor and patient information, which is used by the ELAS simulator to construct the discrete events which drive ELAS simulations.
+Users of the ELAS simulator are free to base these input streams on actual registry data, reordered registry data, synthetic data, or combinations thereof.
 Ideally, choices on which input stream to use are based on the end user's research question of interest.
-For instance, end-users interested in evaluating the impact of small changes to allocation rules may use historic data from the ET registry for simulation, whereas end-users interested in evaluating the effect of an expansion to the donor pool may need to extend the historic donor pool with synthetic donor data.
+For example, end-users interested in evaluating the impact of small changes to allocation rules may use historical data from the Eurotransplant registry for simulation, while end-users interested in evaluating the effect of an expansion to the donor pool may need to extend the historical donor pool with synthetic donor data.

-For the input stream for donors, all administrative and medical information necessary for liver allocation is required, as is all information necessary for prediction of graft offer acceptance decisions, and all information necessary for prediction of post-transplant survival.
+The input stream for donors must specify all administrative and medical information that is required for liver allocation and for predicting liver offer acceptance and post-transplant survival.
 Such information includes the donor reporting date, the donor hospital and donor reporting center, the donor weight and height, the donor blood group, and the donor death cause.
 The information on the donor is static and reflects the state of the donor on the date that they are reported to Eurotransplant.